qut-dmrc/encrypt_all_the_things/presentation.md

 Note:
 * Over the next 2 hours we are going to explore common security and privacy concerns for researchers & some solutions to them.
 * To get started thinking about security & privacy let's run through a few examples.
+* use of coloured stickynotes - red one: help, green one: finished activity.
+* asking questions
 ----

 ## Metadata retention

 *The Assignment*

-You are on the train heading home when your phone starts buzzing.
+You, a young data analyst for the Australian police, are on the train heading home when your phone starts buzzing.
 You got a text from your boss, who is asking you to take a look at your work emails.
 You reluctantly open your mailbox only to find the following email:

+Notes:
+* imagine you're a police agent

 ----